John Adams Gilmer

 John Adams Gilmer (November 4, 1805 – May 14, 1868) was a Congressional Representative from North Carolina.

-Gilmer was born in Guilford County, North Carolina near Greensboro.
-His parents were Robert Shaw Gilmer and Anne Forbes.
-He was the brother of Confederate Maj.
-Gen Jeremy Francis Gilmer.
+Early life

+John Adams Gilmer was born on November 4, 1805, near Alamance Church in Greensboro, Guilford County, North Carolina, to Anne (née Forbes) and Robert Shaw Gilmer.
+His parents came from Ireland to North Carolina via Pennsylvania.
+His father was a farmer and wheelwright.

 Gilmer attended the public schools and an academy in Greensboro.
+After receiving his education, the 17-year-old Gilmer taught school.
+At the age of 19, he entered the Eli W. Caruthers Academy in Greensboro.
+After two years at Curuthers, he taught at a grammar school in Laurens County.
+He then studied law with Archibald Murphey and was admitted to the bar in 1832.

+Law career

+Gilmer began practicing law in Greensboro.
+His law practice allowed him to buy slaves and other property.
+He served as chairman of the town board of Greensboro and as the solicitor of Guilford County.

+Gilmer defended chattel slavery.
+Much of his wealth was through his wife's inheritance, including some enslaved people.
+In 1850 to 1851, he led the prosecution of two Wesleyan Methodist preachers who were found guilty of disseminating abolitionist propaganda and removed them from the state.
+The 1860 Federal census notes that his occupations were in both law and agriculture and that he owned 53 slaves.

+Political career

-After receiving his education, he taught school.
-He then studied law and was admitted to the bar in 1832 and began practice in Greensboro.
-He later served as the Guilford County solicitor.
-He was a member of the State senate from 1846 to 1856.
-In 1856, Gilmer was the Whig candidate for Governor of North Carolina but was defeated.
+Gilmer was elected as a Whig to the State senate in 1846 and served in the body until 1856.
+In 1856, he was the Whig candidate for Governor of North Carolina but was defeated.
 He was elected as the candidate of the American Party to the Thirty-fifth Congress and reelected as a candidate of the Opposition Party to the Thirty-sixth Congress (March 4, 1859 – March 3, 1861).
-During the Thirty-sixth Congress, he was the Chairman of the Committee on Elections.
-In January 1861, Abraham Lincoln considered him for a position in his incoming cabinet, and William H. Seward sounded him out on the question, but Gilmer temporized until the matter was dropped.
-After secession, Gilmer served as a member of the Second Confederate Congress in 1864.
-He served as a delegate to the Union National Convention at Philadelphia in 1866.
-Gilmer died in Greensboro, North Carolina, and is interred in the Old First Presbyterian Church Cemetery at the Greensboro Historical Museum.
+During the Thirty-sixth Congress, he was the chairman of the Committee on Elections.

+In January 1861, Abraham Lincoln considered him for a position in his incoming cabinet as a way to assure the Southern states of Lincoln's willingness to find a solution to the increasing tensions and threats of secession, and William H. Seward sounded him out on the question, but Gilmer temporized until the matter was dropped.
+In fact, Gilmer wrote the following to Stephen A. Douglas: